parasyte/batman/README.md

 - Threads inherit floating point environment configuration from their parent.
 - There is no way to turn off exceptions, once enabled (for API simplicity).
 - `batman` requires unstable features and only works on nightly compilers.
 - Hardware floating point exceptions are unrecoverable.
-Thus `batman` aborts when the exception is trapped.
-It cannot be made into an unwinding panic.
+Thus `batman` raises a fatal `SIGKILL` signal (on unix-like OSes) or `FailFast` (on Windows) when the exception is handled.
+It cannot be caught, and it cannot be made into an unwinding panic.
+Destructors are not called, and this can lead to resource leaks in some situations.
 - The signal handler should be able to safely get the thread ID, it's just additional state that I haven't captured yet.
 Could be useful for log correlations in some multi-threaded apps.
 - Only `x86_64` is supported at present, and only Windows, Linux, and macOS have been tested.
-- On Windows, the error message from Cargo will say `"exit code: 0xc0000409, STATUS_STACK_BUFFER_OVERRUN"`.
-This is normal behavior for `abort`.
-See: https://devblogs.microsoft.com/oldnewthing/20190108-00/?p=100655
+- Backtrace printing is subject to deadlocks (this is the nature of unrecoverable exceptions).
+The signal handler will wait up to 3 seconds for the backtrace thread to finish processing stack frames, but the process always unconditionally terminates fairly quickly.

 ## Why is it named `batman`?